applescotch/applescotch.github.io/about.md

 For the past few years, I’ve been mostly focused on open source software including blockchain protocol development.
 I worked as an Ethereum core developer from 2017-2019.
 These days, I work on a novel blockchain protocol called [Spacemesh](http://spacemesh.io/) (you can read about my [motivation](https://spacemesh.io/a-new-human-chain/) for working on the project), consult on blockchain governance, write, and work on side projects.
 I also meditate, do yoga, hike, and run marathons.

 You may be wondering, where does the name Applescotch come from?
 Two of my favorite things in the world are apples and single malt scotch.
 In a sense, they represent two antipodes of my personality: the desire to follow the rules, fit in, and be healthy, on the one hand; and the desire to be a little deviant, anarchistic, and play by my own rules, on the other.
-We all comprise manifold contradictions; this is my defining contradiction.
+We all comprise manifold contradictions; this is one of my favorites.
+Douglas Hofstadter put it best:

+> "We all are bundles of contradictions, and we manage to hang together by bringing out only one side of ourselves at a given time."

 Oh, I also just like how the name sounds!

 Welcome to the ground floor of the rabbit hole.
 You can read more about my motivations for Applescotch in [Hello, world](/2020/03/31/hello-world.html).